Kailash Love: Transformative Steps Around the Sacred Mountain

 Some places you choose to visit.
 Others summon you—quietly, completely, without explanation.

 The Himalayas were never on my travel list.
+I hadn’t researched it, planned for it, or dreamt of its high-altitude embrace.
 But I guess they were always the deepest desire of a force beyond me, waiting patiently for the right time.
 One day, it whispered through a silence I hadn’t fully understood then.
 That whisper became a call.
 And that call… became a pilgrimage.

 Heaven and Earth

 Known as the cosmic axis connecting heaven and earth, Mount Kailash is part of the remote Trans-Himalayan region of western Tibet.
 Unlike Everest’s fame for conquest, Kailash’s power lies in its mystical aura.
-Revered in Hinduism and other religions, it is considered the abode of Lord Shiva and Goddess Parvati, a sacred site of unparalleled energy.
+A peak untouched by ego or a climb to its summit.
+Revered in Hinduism and other religions, it is considered the abode of Lord Shiva and Goddess Parvati, a special site of unparalleled energy.

 The pilgrimage route around Mount Kailash, called the kora, is a 52-kilometer trek through high-altitude terrain, including the famous Dolma La Pass at 5590 meters.
-Even though it is surrounded by pristine landscapes, the path is harsh, the altitude punishing, but the inner transformation—immeasurable.
-Completing the kora is believed to erase the sins of a lifetime.
+Even though it is surrounded by pristine landscapes, the path is harsh, the altitude punishing.
+However the real climb of the inner transformation is immeasurable, as it is believed to erase the sins of a lifetime when one completes the kora.

 Call of Mountain

-Throughout the years, I faced trials in every sphere—health, relationships, finances—where hope and strength felt like a distant concept.
+Throughout the years, I faced trials in every sphere—health, relationships, career—where hope and strength felt like a distant concept.
+I kept giving, hoping, trying.

 After a trip to India in 2023, a voice within me said, "Go to Kailash."
 Something within me knew—this mountain wanted me home, to comfort me.
 They say Lord Shiva calls you to Kailash when you are ready.
-And when that call comes, resistance dissolves.
+And when that call comes, resistance dissolves and one must go no matter what.

 I'm definitely not a trekker.
+I didn't even prepare for this trek.
 But I was determined to fulfill the universe's wish, and that was enough.
 And somehow this trip was made possible for me, against all odds.
 I found Tibet Vista company and signed up for a 16-day tour across Tibet.

 Spiritual Prelude

 With the guidance of Tibet Vista, our journey unfolded like an ancient story—each chapter revealing something profound.
 Every stop introduced us to the land’s spiritual essence.
-We began in Lhasa, the capital of Tibet, a city surrounded with deep rooted traditions.
+We began in Lhasa, the capital of Tibet, a city surrounded by deep rooted traditions and devotion.
 I was in awe as we explored the following:

 -